ManuelGil/vscode-codeigniter4-snippets/README.md

 ## License

-Codeigniter 4 Snippets for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.
+CodeIgniter 4 Snippets for VSCode is licensed under the MIT License - see the [MIT License](https://opensource.org/licenses/MIT) for details.